-Conditions in the Democratic Republic of the Congo (DRC) are worsening at an alarming rate.
-Severe hunger is now affecting a staggering 7.7 million people, and an Ebola outbreak—now spreading— is creating new challenges by the day.
+Conditions in the Democratic Republic of the Congo (DRC) are grave.
+Severe hunger is now affecting a staggering 7.7 million people, and an Ebola outbreak has created new challenges by the day.

-As of May 17th, the outbreak has killed 23 people so far and more than 40 possible cases have been reported.
+As of June 3rd, the outbreak has killed 25 people so far and more than 37 cases have been confirmed.
 BBC reports that Health Minister Oly Ilunga Kalenga has confirmed a case in the urban area of Mbandaka, which means the disease has spread from the countryside to the city.

-WFP, which operates the United Nations Humanitarian Air Service, is working with the World Health Organization (WHO) to fly supplies and personnel by helicopter six times a week to areas affected by Ebola.
-This includes five tons of cargo, including tents, protection items, and mobile health laboratories to help stop the spread as well as 160 passengers.
+WFP, which operates the United Nations Humanitarian Air Service, is working with the World Health Organization (WHO) to fly supplies and personnel by helicopter to areas affected by Ebola.
+This includes cargo, tents, protection items, and mobile health laboratories to help stop the spread.

 The development poses new risks for a country already battling hunger and violence.
 A rise in conflict has forced hundreds of thousands of people to flee their homes.
 WFP is now reaching up to 600,000 people with food every month across the country, including cash distributions to the most vulnerable and nutrition support for women and young children.

 - Ituri: This is DRC’s newest hunger hotspot due to a rise in conflict that has displaced 350,000 people.
 WFP plans to reach 120,000 with food assistance.